Evie-Skinner18/NoughtsAndCrosses/README.md

 - Learn how to apply the use of interfaces, since there are classes that depend on concrete classes, which makes the code tightly coupled.
-- Spend more time working out how to solve the challenge without changing the Main() method: this was one of the things I stuggled with the most.
+- Spend more time working out how to solve the challenge without changing the Main() method: this was one of the things I struggled with the most.
 - Make the game more interactive by taking the user's input in Console.ReadLine() statements instead of from arguments in the Main() method.